rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryCluster.md

 ### typelist
 - The typelist subcommand takes no arguments.
 - Returns list of GroupCounts.
-### vcd
-List of vCloud Director clusters.

-- There is a single argument of type QueryVcdClusterInput.
-- Returns VcdClusterSummaryListResponse.
 ### verifyslawithreplicationto
 Verify for a Rubrik cluster if it is replication target in any SLA Domain.